batamladen/100-Days-Of-Python/README.md

 The repository is organized by day.
 Each folder corresponds to a specific day and contains all the code and resources related to that day's challenge.

 ## Pull
 Feel free to send pull requests, I am aware that the projects can be done better, shorther, added a few more functions.
-Send your pull requests, i love them!
+Send your pull requests, I love them!

 ## Progress